ServiceNow Research

 Alexandre Lacoste

 Alexandre is a Research Scientist at ServiceNow Research.
-His main interests revolve around multi-task transfer learning using probabilistic machine learning, causality and meta-learning.
+His main interests revolve around LLM agents for solving UI tasks.
+Other interests involve causality, probabilistic machine learning, meta-learning and more.
 In his free time, he explores how AI can help solve climate change issues.

-Alexandre joined Element AI in the early 2017 as its first Research Scientist.
-Prior to Element AI, he worked 3 years at Google in the Research Group for building end-to-end question answering systems using deep learning.
+Alexandre joined Element AI in early 2017 as its first Research Scientist.
+Prior to Element AI, he worked for 3 years at Google in the Research Group for building end-to-end question-answering systems using deep learning.
 This system is currently in use by Google’s search engine to answer some of the most complex questions.

 Interests